Most website owners don’t think about backups until the moment they really need one.

 Once you click the button, the Duplicator installer wizard will launch.

-First, you will need to choose an ‘Install Type’ for your package.
-Go ahead and select the ‘Restore single site’ option.
+First, you need to choose an ‘Install Type’ for your package.
+Select the ‘Restore single site’ option.

 A popup will now open with install confirmation details.